Next Start

 If you’re interested in a skilled trade, there are many advantages to choosing a trade school for post-secondary education.
 These include:

-1. Time: Trade school is typically a much shorter program than a 4-year education.
-You can complete your education and begin a professional career earlier out of high school by choosing a trade school.
+• Time: Trade school is typically a much shorter program than a four-year education.
+You can complete your education and prepare to begin a professional career earlier out of high school by choosing a trade school.

-2. Money: Because they’re shorter programs, trade schools are also typically less expensive than 4-year schools.
-Plus, with financial aid available like scholarships and grants and employer-paid tuition reimbursement, you could get part or even all of your trade school paid for if you qualify.10
+• Money: Because they’re shorter programs, trade schools are also typically less expensive than four-year schools.
+Plus, with financial aid available like scholarships and grants for eligible students and employer-paid tuition reimbursement, you could get part or even all of your trade school paid for if you qualify.10,14

-3. Career assistance: At trade schools like UTI, you get more than the skills you need to succeed in an entry-level position.1 UTI representatives are dedicated to helping students get jobs.
-With skilled trades-focused career fairs, early employment assistance and a wide network of employers looking to hire UTI students, the level of career services dedication at a trade school like UTI is a major benefit to students.
+• Career assistance: At trade schools like UTI, you get more than just the skills you need to pursue an entry-level position after graduation.
+UTI representatives are dedicated to helping students get jobs.
+With skilled trades-focused career fairs, early employment assistance, and a wide network of employers looking to hire UTI students, the level of career services dedication at a trade school like UTI is a major benefit to students.36

-4. Focused education: There’s no requirement to take classes in subjects you hate a trade school.
-Instead, you get to focus on the subject you’re interested in, the one you want to work in throughout your career.
-At some traditional 4-year colleges, you may have to spend 6 months to 2 years taking liberal studies courses or electives that don’t relate to your career goals.
+• Focused education: There’s no requirement to take classes in subjects you aren’t interested in at a trade school.
+Instead, you get to focus on the subject you are interested in, the one you want to work in throughout your career.
+At some traditional four-year colleges, you may have to spend six months to two years taking liberal studies courses or electives that don’t relate to your career goals.

-5. Classroom experience: Since trade school education is dedicated to a specific subject, the classroom environment also mimics a real-word work environment.
-Students get hands-on experience with the equipment and tools they’ll use when they graduate.
+• Classroom & lab experience: Since trade school education is dedicated to a specific subject, the classroom environment also mimics a real-world work environment.
+Students get hands-on training with the equipment and tools that are used in the field.
 Students can practice, learn and make mistakes in a supportive, true-to-life environment that goes beyond the typical college classroom.

-6. Network: Another cool aspect to trade school is that all of your fellow classmates share your passion for what you’re studying.
+• Networking: Another cool aspect of trade school is that all of your fellow classmates share your passion for what you’re studying.
 This adds to the networking opportunities you’ll find in trade school for your career.
 The common bond also can lead to friendships that help you throughout school and last a lifetime.

 For those who decide to take the college route, there are several different options: community colleges and private or public universities.

 In college, you typically spend the first half of your program completing general education courses.
 This may include math, history, English and science courses.
-These classes most likely will not directly relate to your career, but they’re designed to give you a broad knowledge, and they also give you flexibility to decide what major you want to go into as you get further into your program.
+These classes most likely will not directly relate to your career but are designed to give you a broad knowledge and give you flexibility to decide what major you want to go into as you get further into your program.

-Earning an associate’s degree from a community college typically takes around 2 years to complete, while a bachelor’s degree takes about 4.
+Earning an associate’s degree from a community college typically takes around two years to complete, while a bachelor’s degree takes about four years.
 After graduating, students can either begin working in the field or decide to further their education with graduate programs.
 Many complete internships during or after their program in order to gain experience in the field.

-While the community college route might seem similar to a trade school, there are some key differences.
+While the community college route might seem similar to the trade school route, there are some key differences.
 Like a traditional university, community colleges require you to take some prerequisite courses, such as math and English.
 Trade schools, on the other hand, allow you to dive right into the coursework for your chosen career path.

-So how do you know if college is the right decision for you?
+Making the right choice: How do you know which option is right for you?

-This is all dependent on you and your goals.
-For example, if you are interested in business, but aren’t sure if you want to go into accounting, marketing or management, college may be the right choice.
-Once you’re enrolled as a business major, you’ll be able to take a variety of courses to get a better feel for what you want to do as a career.
+If you’re not settled on a specific career choice and/or are interested in developing broader knowledge across different subjects, community college or a four-year university may be the right option.
+Once you’re enrolled, you’ll be able to take a variety of courses to get a better feel for what you want to do as a career.

-Many colleges today offer online programs, which provides great flexibility for working students or parents.
+Many colleges today also offer online programs, which provide great flexibility for working students or parents.
 These programs allow students to complete their coursework at times that fit into their busy schedules.
 However, more and more trade schools are beginning to offer online learning options as well.

-While traditional college is the right choice for some, it’s not for everyone—and it’s important to not overlook the potential benefits of a vocational school.
-If you know what you want to do for work and are interested in a hands-on career, trade school may be the way to go.
+While traditional college is the right choice for some, it’s not for everyone — and it’s important to not overlook the potential benefits of a trade school.
+If you know which hands-on career you want to pursue after your education, trade school may be the way to go.

 Trade Schools Near Me